 Make a list of all that you need and want each week or day.
-There is such a thing as daily needs; food and drink are among those daily needs.
+There is such a thing as daily needs; food and drink are among those everyday needs.
 Be realistic in what you classify as a want versus a need.
 This is the part where you will learn some self-constraint.
-A bottle of soda every day may not be a need; rather a preference.
+A bottle of soda every day may not be a need; instead, a preference.
 A preference can be listed as a want.
 Sit down to take the time to create a list of needs versus wants and remove all wants from your budget.

 Create a Budget Spreadsheet

 Sit down to create a budget spreadsheet, have columns set up for dates or week 1, 2,3,4 so that you know how much you need to allot in finances towards needs each week.
-On the left hand side list out your monthly bills and daily needs.
-Consider rent, gasoline, college supplies, food and other consistent bills you may have on a regular basis.
-Calculate each bill down to a weekly number, match weeks 1, 2, 3 and 4 with that total.
+On the left-hand side, list out your monthly bills and daily needs.
+Consider rent, gasoline, college supplies, food, and other consistent bills you may have on a regular basis.
+Calculate each bill down to a weekly number, match weeks 1, 2, 3, and 4 with that total.
 If you get paid bi-weekly or monthly, adjust the week columns appropriately.
 Stand firm with this budget spreadsheet, use it as your guide to financial survival while in college.